 You are here

 Here are a few must-dos the next time you encounter a snowstorm in the nation’s capital.
-Just remember to check the DC weather report and be careful when venturing out into the cold:
+Just remember to check the DC weather report and be careful when venturing out into the cold.

-When the snow comes down, take to the District’s most well-known hill to sled down.
-Oh wait, it does.
-Take to Capitol Hill’s namesake for a once-in-a-lifetime, Congressionally-backed sledding experience.
-Kids and thrill seekers can continue down different slopes in the District at Rock Creek Park.
+When the snow comes down, take to the District’s most well-known hill – yes, Capitol Hill – for a once-in-a-lifetime, congressionally backed sledding experience.
+Kids and thrill-seekers can continue down different slopes in DC at Rock Creek Park.
 Bring your sled to the corner of Connecticut Avenue and Calvert Street, where steep hills descend from the nearby Omni Shoreham Hotel all the way down to the park.
 Great views of the Taft Bridge add to a majestic wintery scene.
 Georgetown’s Book Hill also pairs your need for speed with stunning views of the city’s oldest neighborhood.

 Peak your interest: True speed demons will want to check out DC’s highest point, Fort Reno, in Upper Northwest.

-Layer up with your camera in tow and capture the various scenes around Washington, DC.
-From scenic views of the National Mall or Rock Creek Park blanketed in snow to urban scenes, like DC street murals or the C&O Canal in Georgetown, the city looks stunning as ever.
-Even if you only take pictures with your cell phone, the trip alone is worth it.
+Layer up with your camera in tow and capture the various snowy scenes around Washington, DC.
+From scenic views of the National Mall or Rock Creek Park blanketed in snow to urban scenes, like DC street murals or historic rowhouses in Georgetown, the city looks stunning as ever.
+Even if you only take pictures with your phone, the trip alone is worth it.

 A decent exposure: While they’re incredibly picturesque, snow-covered sights can be very bright in daytime and difficult to capture on camera.
-Check your camera’s exposure dial and turn it up by +1 or +2 to manually correct exposure levels.
+Check your camera’s exposure settings to manually correct exposure levels.

 One easy thing to do in the nation’s capital is rent a pair of ice skates.
-That’s because the city hosts three very different, awesome ice rinks.
-Whether it’s underneath the stars at The Wharf, on the banks of the Potomac River or even a hotel rooftop, glean everything you need to know about each experience from our piece on where to ice skate in DC.
+That’s because the city hosts many very different, awesome ice rinks.
+Whether it’s underneath the stars at The Wharf, on the banks of the Potomac River or even a hotel rooftop, glean everything you need to know about each experience and find the best places to ice skate in DC.